-- The College's Student Employment Standards Certification - The College's Employment Packet
+- The College's Student Employment Standards Certification (page 10)

+- The College's Employment Packet

-- o C of I Confidentiality Agreement - Confidentiality FERPA Notice Policy - o Preventing Sexual Harassment Training and Policy - I-9 Employment Acceptable Documents Form (with appropriate original and unexpired identification, see Lists of Acceptable Documents) (requires an in-person meeting with HR) - W-4 Tax Withholding Forms (Federal and Idaho)
+- I-9 Employment Acceptable Documents Form (with appropriate original and unexpired identification, see Lists of Acceptable Documents) (requires an in-person meeting with HR)

+- o W-4 Tax Withholding Forms (Federal and Idaho)

+- o C of I Confidentiality Agreement

+- o FERPA Policy

+- o Harassment Prevention Policy

 Additionally, in order to work on-campus or off-campus, all students must have a social security number (SSN).
-As such, if a student does not have a SSN, the student must contact HR (screnshaw@collegeofidaho.edu) as soon as the student secures a position to complete the SSN Application and participate in the required in-person meeting with the U.S. Social Security Administration.
+As such, if a student does not have a SSN, the student must contact HR (screnshaw@collegeofidaho.edu) as soon as the student secures a position to obtain an official employment letter and instructions for completing the SSN Application and participate in the required in-person meeting with the U.S. Social Security Administration.